 - The credit meets descriptors of core credit or other requirements and was awarded by a school accredited by one (1) of the following accrediting agencies of colleges and schools: North Central Association, Southern Association, Middle States Association, New England Association, Northwestern Association, Western Association - The course or a similar course is offered in the District curriculum and the student demonstrates competency in the subject matter by earning a passing grade on an approved District exam administered by the District.
 If a student does not score proficient on the exam, the credit will be issued as elective credit.
-The grade will be transferred in as issued on the transcript by the institution from which the student came. - A student who achieves a "meets" or "exceeds" score on the high school level Arizona Instrument to Measure Standards (AIMS) math test or AzMERIT, or a reciprocal test of another state approved by the Arizona Department of Education, will receive credit for successful completion of Algebra I and Geometry courses completed at a non-District school, regardless of whether the school is fully accredited by a recognized accreditation agency. - A student who achieves a "meets" or "exceeds" score on the high school level AIMS Writing and Reading test or AzMERIT, or an equivalent test administered by another state, will receive credit for successful completion of freshman or sophomore English courses completed at a non-District school, regardless of whether the school is fully accredited by a recognized accreditation agency.
+The grade will be transferred in as issued on the transcript by the institution from which the student came. - A student, who achieves a proficient or highly proficient on the AzMERIT, or a reciprocal test of another state approved by the Arizona Department of Education, will receive credit for successful completion of Algebra I and Geometry courses completed at a non-district school, regardless of whether the school is fully accredited by a recognized accreditation agency. - A student, who achieves a proficient or highly proficient on the AzMERIT, or a reciprocal test of another state approved by the Arizona Department of Education, will receive credit for successful completion of freshman or sophomore English courses completed at a non-district school, regardless of whether the school is fully accredited by a recognized accreditation agency.